 The CGC Test is an American Kennel Club certification program that tests dogs in simulated everyday situations in a relaxed atmosphere.
 The CGC Program has a 10 item test of basic good manners for dogs.
 All dogs who pass the test are eligible to receive a title certificate from the American Kennel Club.
 For more information on the CGC, see https://www.akc.org/products-services/training-programs/canine-good-citizen/

-Tricks & More is a fun, new class where refinement of general skills is combined with learning tricks.
-Tricks are not just for motivation -- at the end of the class session, all dog and handler teams will be offered the AKC Trick Dog Novice (TKN) test to earn a new trick title!
+Intermediate Tricks & More is a fun, new class where refinement of general skills is combined with learning tricks.
+Tricks are not just for motivation -- at the end of the class session, all dog and handler teams will be offered the AKC Trick Dog Intermediate (TKI) test to earn a new trick title!
 Class time will be divided between continued development of general skills and teamwork, and learning tricks.
 Who should register?
-1) Teams who have mastered Basic Manners skills who to continue some training before the focus required for the Canine Good Citizen test, or 2) teams who have completed Manners & More and want to continue having fun together who may not yet be considering formal competition obedience.
-The AKC Novice Trick checklist can be found here.
+1) Teams who have mastered Basic Manners skills who wish to continue additional training before the focus required for the Canine Good Citizen test, or 2) teams who have completed Manners & More and want to continue having fun together who may not yet be considering formal competition obedience.
+It is recommended that the dog has already earned the Trick Dog Novice title.
+The AKC Intermediate Trick checklist can be found here.

 Novice, Open and Utility classes are offered for the individual who would like to train their dog for obedience competition.
 Many students start the road to competition obedience or rally by taking a couple of basic level classes, then so appreciate the bond shared with their dogs that they move into competition level training!